 The applicant is LGC Clinical Diagnostics of 37 Birch St. Milford, MA 01757.
-The application is for a project located 221 U.S. Route 1, Cumberland, Maine as shown on Tax Assessor's Map R02 Lot 10 A in the Office Commercial North (OC- North) zoning district.
+The application is for a proposed project to be located 221 U.S. Route 1, Cumberland, Maine as shown on Tax Assessor's Map R02 Lot 10 A in the Office Commercial North (OC- North) zoning district.

 The parcel, 7.78 acres in size, is in the shape of a rectangle extending from south to north along Route 1.
 The southern end of the property is currently developed with a two story, 30,000 sf commercial building.
-This project involves the installation of a 1⁄2 acre solar array within 1.57 acre perimeter fencing.
+This project involves the installation of a $\frac{1}{2}$ acre solar array within 1.57 acre perimeter fencing.
 The project will undergo Planning Board review as an amendment to an approved site plan.